Macbeth (2015 film): Act II

 Duncan hears of Macbeth's victory and executes the Thane of Cawdor for traitorously allying with Norse invaders, giving Macbeth his title.
 Macbeth tells his wife of the prophecies.
 Lady Macbeth prays to the dark spirits for guidance.
 When Macbeth says Duncan will stay overnight, she urges him to kill the King to fulfill the prophecy.
 A feast is held, where the King pronounces Malcolm his heir.
 Macbeth hesitates but Lady Macbeth persuades him to kill Duncan while she drugs his servants.
-After the feast, Macbeth sees a boy soldier's ghost, who gives him a dagger and leads him towards Duncan's tent whom Macbeth slays.
+After the feast, Macbeth sees a boy soldier's ghost, who gives him a dagger and leads him towards the tent of Duncan whom Macbeth slays.
 Malcolm enters and, seeing the body, flees.
 Shaken, Macbeth goes to his wife, giving her two daggers.
 Lady Macbeth rebukes him for not leaving them and puts them in the sleeping servants' hands.
 She meets Macbeth in the church where they wash their hands, saying they have washed their deed away.

 Act III

 In the morning, Macduff finds Duncan dead and Macbeth slaughters the servants to prevent their denial.
-Macduff and noble Lennox believe Malcolm's flight is suspicious and admire Macbeth's summary justice.
+Macduff and Noble Lennox believe Malcolm's flight is suspicious and admire Macbeth's summary justice.
 With Malcolm gone, Macbeth is crowned.
-Afterwards, he sourly complains to his wife that killing Duncan was for nothing as Macbeth has no heirs, so the crown will pass to Banquo and his son, Fleance, as prophesied.
+Afterward, he sourly complains to his wife that killing Duncan was for nothing as Macbeth has no heirs, so the crown will pass to Banquo and his son, Fleance, as prophesied.
 He invites them to a banquet but discovers they plan to leave, as Banquo is suspicious.
 Macbeth sends assassins: Banquo is killed, but Fleance escapes.

 During the evening, Macbeth mentions Banquo not attending as promised.
 Macbeth asks the assassins for news and is enraged that Fleance has escaped.
 Then, Macbeth sees Banquo's ghost.
 Afraid, he talks to it.
 Lady Macbeth says her husband is unwell, but Macbeth continues to rave, prompting Macduff and his wife to leave.
 Lady Macbeth dismisses the guests and takes Macbeth away.

 Act IV

 Macbeth talks to the witches.
 They show him a vision of slain soldiers who tell him to beware Macduff, and that Macbeth shall be King until Great Birnam Wood comes to the royal castle at Dunsinane Hill.
 The boy soldier's ghost who gave him the dagger tells Macbeth that he will not be slain by man born of a woman.
 The King is found wandering by Lennox who tells him that Macduff has fled.
 Anxious and enraged, Macbeth orders the death of Macduff's family and servants.
 The family are burned at the stake, while a distraught Lady Macbeth watches.
-Afterwards, she washes the dagger.
+Afterwards, she washes the daggers.

 Meanwhile, Macduff meets Malcolm, who is gathering troops.
 Ross and Angus inform Macduff about his household's murder.
 Grief-stricken and angry, Macduff swears revenge.

 Act V

-Guilt-ridden, Lady Macbeth returns to the church, lamenting their deeds and her bloody hands (in a soliloquy often referred to as "Out damned spot!").
+Guilt-ridden, Lady Macbeth returns to the church, lamenting their deeds and her bloody hands.
 She sees her child's ghost, which she urges to sleep.
 Then she wanders in the hills and sees the witches.